TheOdinProject/curriculum/nodeJS/express/controllers.md

   } catch (error) {
     console.error("Error retrieving user:", error);
     res.status(500).send("Internal Server Error");

     // or we can call next(error) instead of sending a response here
-    // Using `next(error)` however will require you to add a global error middleware that will be demonstrated below }
+    // Using `next(error)` however will only render an error page in the express' default view.
+    // So we will need to create a special type of middleware if we want a different response and we will get to that in a bit.
+  }
 };
 ```